 You may also be taxed again on your Australia income by the country where you’re resident in.

 Malaysians do not need to pay taxes on rental income from Australia, to the Malaysian Government due to the double taxation agreement that both countries have.
 If you live in another country, you will need to find out if there is such an agreement between your country and Australia.

 Taxes need to be filed yearly.
 You can file your taxes yourself, or hire a tax agency to do it for you.
 CSI Prop can recommend a qualified professional in Australia to manage your taxes.

 Note that if you own a residential property in Victoria that remains unoccupied, you may be liable for Vacant Residential Property Tax (VRPT).
 The tax was introduced as a measure to increase available rental properties, and is at a rate of 1% of the Capital Improved Value (CIV).

 Should you choose to sell off your property, we can recommend a property agent and solicitor to assist you.

 The agent’s commission rates, your advertising budget, and exclusivity will be decided by you and the agent.
 The agent will provide an appraisal of the property indicating how much they expect to sell the property for, and tell you how they plan to market your property.
-Agents normally charge between 2% and 3% of the sale price of residential property, whilst the resale of commercial student property can cost up to 5% of the sale price due to the smaller price quantum of the property.
-This rate can be negotiated.
+Agents fees vary according to state.

 Take note that, unlike stocks, property is not a liquid asset, and you should always expect that it will take some time for the property to be sold.